Borderline women, and men who love them.

 ways you have, nor even imagine letting go of such a trophy!"

-While her words may be shaming, you could still be inclined to
+her words may be shaming, you could still be inclined to believe you

-before.
-She's very smart; she knows if she challenges your manhood
+She's very clever.
+She knows that if she challenges your manhood

 and makes you feel guilty/bad enough about yourself, you'll be compelled